-You are advised to read the Faculty of Engineering document Standards for Professional Behaviour in current Undergraduate Calendar, which contains important information regarding conduct in courses, labs, and in the general use of facilities.
+You are advised to read the Faculty of Engineering document Standards for Professional Behaviour which contains important information regarding conduct in courses, labs, and in the general use of facilities.

 Cheating, plagiarism and other forms of academic fraud are taken very seriously by both the University and the Department.
-You should consult entry in current Undergraduate Calendar for the UVic policy on academic integrity.
+You should consult the Undergraduate Calendar for the UVic policy on academic integrity.